 We have created a series of stories for young readers called Quoddy Kids Come Along Adventures.
 These stories engage the imagination and goodness of children in character development, community leadership, diversity, civility, and having fun while learning.
-Set in and around Eastport, Maine, these stories match up with a website and other travel materials created by our partners, Old Sow Publishing and PassamaQuoddy Bay Adventures, which guide children and their families, via companion maps and website, to visit locations where stories are set.
+These stories are set in and around Downeast, Maine.
 In this way, readers are able to "come along" and "engage" as active participants, becoming part of the story.

 Advancing the art and practice of leadership, we present our new Three-Nation Leadership Initiative™.
 Built on our passion for leadership and our creative teaching style, this Initiative will bring together people in way-downeast communities, three tribal communities, and nearby Canadian towns and islands.
 Please see our Three-Nation Leadership Initiative™ webpage for details.

 Through our Learning-by-the-Sea Programs, we are proud to have 30 years of successful experience in producing retreats and symposia on leadership for women, community-building, and creativity.
 Programs are place-based, steeped in nature, local stories, and history.